-While many Judge Advocates represent soldiers during courts-martial, they also represent soldiers and the military in other legal actions, including civil litigation, tort claims, labor law, and international law.
+While many Judge Advocates represent soldiers facing court-martial, they also represent soldiers and the military in other legal actions, including civil litigation, tort claims, labor law, and international law.
 Judge Advocates serve as full-time legal practitioners on active duty, or as part-time practitioners in the Military Reserve.

 Duty locations include the United States, and military bases and installations worldwide, including Germany, Korea, Japan, and Italy.

-While each branch of the U.S. Military Service has its own starting salary, the average is between $35,200 and $45,200.
+Salary: While each branch of the U.S. Military Service has its own starting salary, the range is between $44,000 to $51,000.
 Keep in mind these are base pay numbers, and judge advocates are typically promoted within their first year.

 Whether it’s teaching pre-law courses in colleges and universities, or teaching at law schools, having a Juris Doctor degree can help open the door to a career in academia.
 Teaching jobs are difficult to come by however, and competition is fierce.

 To have a good chance at a teaching position requires:

 - Superior Grades: Great grades in law school are required to obtain a teaching position at a well-known college, university, or law school.
 High grades can also be an invitation to the Order of the Coif.

 - Law Review: Being on the law review is a step in the right direction.
 This is a student-run journal at your school focusing on legal issues.